Role of Communication Protocols

 $unix_worker = new Worker('unix:///tmp/wm.sock');

-Using Custom Communication Protocols
+Using a Custom Communication Protocol

 Note: